AOC slams Dem centrists as ‘Tea Party of the left,’ suggests Biden shouldn’t be in same party

 Along with fellow newcomers Reps.
 Rashida Tlaib, D-Mich., Ilhan Omar, D-Minn., and Ayanna Pressley, D-Mass., Ocasio-Cortez has often clashed with the Democratic establishment, making headlines last year for a war of words with House Speaker Nancy Pelosi who spoke of them in dismissive terms.

-But Ocasio-Cortez’s problem with the more experienced members of her party go beyond respect, as she expressed an impatience with their tolerance for more moderate views.
+But Ocasio-Cortez’s problem with the more experienced members of her party goes beyond respect, as she expressed an impatience with their tolerance for more moderate views.

 “For so long, when I first got in, people were like, ‘Oh, are you going to basically be a Tea Party of the left?’
 And what people don’t realize is that there is a Tea Party of the left, but it’s on the right edges, the most conservative parts of the Democratic Party,” she said.
 “So the Democratic Party has a role to play in this problem, and it’s like we’re not allowed to talk about it.
 We’re not allowed to talk about anything wrong the Democratic Party does.”